lillaszulyovszky/ironhack-final-project/README.md

 - clean & wrangle json data to prepare for working in Tableau
 - run ML models for predictions
-- run NLP preprocessing steps to get mood of public chats if you have that in hand.
+- run NLP preprocessing steps to get mood of public chats if you have your exported files at in hand.
+If you don't know how to export, read up here> https://slack.com/intl/en-hu/help/articles/201658943-Export-your-workspace-data

 The notebooks are fully annotated and include all the modules which needs to be imported to make the code work.